 Read our full Acronis True Image review.

-Carbonite says it offers unlimited storage, but you'd better read the fine print, as it doesn't automatically back up large files, external drives, or any kind of video file, on its lowest pricing tier.
-To get those functions, you'll have to trade up to the point where Carbonite Safe is no longer competitive.
+But you'd better read the fine print, as Carbonite doesn't automatically back up large files, external drives, or any kind of video file on its Basic pricing tier.
+To get those functions, you'll have to trade up to the Plus or Premium plans, which have features similar to IDrive or Backblaze's basic plans but cost much more.

 Read our full Carbonite Safe review.